-New York & New Jersey Theft Crime Defense Attorney
+New York Theft Crime Attorney

 What is a Theft Crime?

-Types of Theft Crimes
+What are the Different Types of Theft Crimes?

 Larceny is the intentional theft of property, involving taking property without consent, and is the most common theft crime to be charged with.
 Larceny and theft are often used interchangeably to describe this crime.

-The unlawful entering of a structure with the intent to commit a crime within it.
+Burglary is the unlawful entering of a structure with the intent to commit a crime within it.
 It is important to note that one can be charged with burglary even if theft is not committed.

 While most of the aforementioned crimes are considered serious offenses, the monetary value of the amount stolen ultimately determines the severity of the charge.
 For identity theft, this can also mean reputational damages.
 Criminal history and any aggravating or mitigating factors can also affect the theft charge.
 Offenders found guilty of misdemeanor thefts usually experience minor fines or court-ordered probation.
 Jail time of up to one year may occur but is highly unlikely for misdemeanor convictions.
 Felony convictions, however, are much more serious and often include fines up to $100,000 and significant jail time.

-Theft Crime Lawyer in New York and New Jersey
+Theft Crime Lawyer in New York